scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/get_bucket_replication.rst

 ````````

 The following sample response shows that replication is enabled on the
-bucket, and the empty prefix indicates that Zenko will replicate all
+bucket, and the empty prefix indicates that XDM   will replicate all
 objects created in the examplebucket bucket.
 The Destination element
-shows the target bucket where Zenko creates the object replicas and the
+shows the target bucket where XDM   creates the object replicas and the
-storage class (AzureCloud) that Zenko uses when creating replicas.
+storage class (AzureCloud) that XDM   uses when creating replicas.

-Zenko assumes the specified role to replicate objects on behalf of the
+XDM   assumes the specified role to replicate objects on behalf of the
 bucket owner.

 .. code::